odahu/odahu-mlflow-aws/README.md

 ```

 7. Query over HTTP (using JSON / GraphQL / CSV) your model, you can use [a prebuilt Postman collection](https://github.com/odahu/odahu-mlflow-aws-example/blob/develop/ml_service/AWS.postman_collection.json).

+## Example model

+You can take [a wine quality model](https://github.com/odahu/odahu-mlflow-aws-example/tree/develop) as an example.